 When asked about the People for the Ethical Treatment of Animals, Big Cat Rescue said, "One thing I have to say for PeTA is that they are relentless in their pursuit of animal abusers.
 I can always count on them to go after the bad guys and expose them for who they are.
 Any organization who is that effective will have people talking trash about them."

 We're not surprised that Big Cat Rescue refers to the atrocities committed by PeTA that have been exposed by animal lovers as "trash talking".
 That's one of their go-to lines among many others that they always pull out when anybody points out a valid criticism against their organization.
+Furthermore, Big Cat Rescue went out of their way to create a page defending PETA on their website.

 While all zoos being forced to shut down seems unlikely, we do feel as though it is a possibility.
 Feld Entertainment recently announced they will be shutting down The Greatest Show On Earth after a 146 year run.
 We believe Feld Entertainment and SeaWorld are perfect examples of how something can be loved and supported one moment and suddenly hated and slandered the next.
 Who knows how long it will be before the public will be led to turn against the very idea of zoos.